MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 You will now review the results of the Drive-by URL simulation attack that you just launched.
 In this task, you will verify whether your organization has received the email that you configured in the Attack simulation training.
 You will then review the results associated with the Drive-by URL attack that you simulated.

-1. Switch to the **LON-CL2** VM and, if necessary, log in as the local **Admin** account with a password of **Pa55w.rd**.
+1. Switch to **LON-CL2**.

-2. In the Edge browser, you should have two tabs open - one with Lynne Robbins' Outlook mailbox, and one with the landing page from the attack simulation that you conducted in the prior lab exercise.
-Select the tab containing Lynne Robbins' Outlook mailbox.

-7. In Lynne's Outlook Inbox, you should see the email that was sent by the Attack Simulator that's from **klemens@tailspintoys.com**.
+2. On LON-CL2, in the Edge browser, you should have a tab open containing with Lynne Robbins' Outlook mailbox from the prior lab exercise.
+In Lynne's Outlook Inbox, you should see the email that was sent by the Attack Simulator that's from **klemens@tailspintoys.com**.
 The subject of the email is **Free toy giveaway promotion from Tailspin Toys**.
 Select the email to open it and review the details in the body of the message.

 	**NOTE!** It can take up to 15 minutes for the email to arrive.
 Wait for the email before proceeding.